passas/Cloud-Computing-Applications-and-Services/2.InstallSwap_Docker/README.md

 # Abstract
 Docker is a tool whom manages containers.

 A container is instatiated by a script, in the docker environment it's called "Dockerfile".
-When the Dockerfile is instantiated, it turns itslef into a docker image, and that image is the object who compounds a running container.
+When the Dockerfile it is instantiated, it turns itslef into a docker image, and that image is the object who compounds a running container.

 Docker have a lot of specificities, one of them it is its Network Manager.